 Is it possible to be climate neutral?

 As can be seen from the car example above, it’s certainly tricky to claim climate neutrality.
 One way to align the balance sheet is to invest in a carbon offset scheme.
 Programs can include things such as renewable energy generation, or in some cases even tree planting projects.
 Tree planting can potentially reduce atmospheric carbon dioxide through the trees absorbing it and storing it as wood.
-The Australian government has set up some guidelines for such programs which can be accessed here.
-However, the question remains, is it possible to be truly climate neutral?

 Reduce, reuse, recycle